briankoser/sfc-listeners-guide/episodes/0129-ron-moore-returns-to-syfy-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-# Opening
-Ben coos like a dove in time with the opening music.

-# Main Topic
 Ben suggests making the show's statute of limitations on spoilers 10 years.

 Ben's idea for the opening of <i class="work-title">Star Wars: Episode VII</i>: the opening scrawl says there's a Gungan reunion party on Naboo.
 Then a Death Star nukes Naboo.
 Then there's a second scrawl and the movie goes from there.